Comparison

 Coverage

-• Workflow spans community threads, short-form and visual signals, plus SEO Radar search demand.
+• Workflow spans community threads, video and visual signals, plus SEO Radar search demand.

 • All sources feed one weekly review loop instead of separate channel inboxes.